-The Pirate Captain, Chronicles of a Legend series have been listed in Amazon's Kindle "Best Sellers", Historical Caribbean Fiction, Top 20-100 for the past twelve months.
+The Pirate Captain, Chronicles of a Legend series has been listed in Amazon's Kindle "Best Sellers", Historical Caribbean & Latin American Fiction, Top 20-100 for the past three years.

-The Pirate Captain, Chronicles of a Legend series is a unique literary genre, “historical pirate fiction” which is a blend of historical fiction/romance/nautical/paranormal.
+The Pirate Captain, Chronicles of a Legend series is a unique literary genre, “historical pirate fiction” which is a blend of historical fiction, romance, nautical, paranormal, and action/adventure.

-The Pirate Captain series is not a romance: there is a "intense" love story between the Captain and a Jacobite widow.
-It is not a story that ends in smiles and happily ever afters: there are deep emotions shared and sacrifices witnessed.
-It is not a Treasure Island “wannbe” nor will Blackbeard, Mary Reed or Jack Rackam make an appearance; there are Captain Nathanael Blackthorne, Cate Mackenzie, Captain Thomas, Pyrce, Hattie, and Breston Creswicke
+The Pirate Captain series is not a romance: it is an "intense" love story between the Captain and a Jacobite widow but it is not a story that ends in smiles and happily ever afters: there are deep emotions shared and sacrifices witnessed.
+It is not a Treasure Island “wannbe” nor will Blackbeard, Mary Reed or Jack Rackam make an appearance; there are Captain Nathanael Blackthorne, Cate Mackenzie, Captain Thomas, Pryce, Hattie, and Breston Creswicke